Why Pursue a Doctorate in Management and Organization Studies

 The PhD program in Management and Organization Studies ensures that students have a solid conceptual foundation in four primary areas of management.
 Students are required to develop in-depth expertise in one or more of these specialized areas:

 - Human resource management

 - Strategic management

 The professors at the Alvarez College of Business are conducting cutting-edge research in their fields.
-In turn, this also helps students keep current and aware of trends/changes in the fields of Accounting, Finance, Information Systems and Cyber Security, Marketing, Management & Organization Studies, and Management Science & Statistics.
+In turn, this also helps students keep current and aware of trends/changes in the fields of Accounting, Finance, Information Systems and Cyber Security, Marketing, Management and Organization Studies, and Management Science and Statistics.

 Admission & Application Requirements

 Applications are submitted through the UTSA Graduate Application.
 Please upload all required documents (listed below) on your UTSA Graduate Application.
 It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UTSA by the appropriate application deadline.

 |Admission is only available for the Fall semester|

 |Required Degree||Bachelor's Degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution|